An Attitude of Gratitude

 Any leadership position in education requires communication with many different people.
 Some of those people have impeccable communication skills and even if they disagree with you, they will do it respectfully and work toward outcomes that meet both parties' needs.
 Other educators write emails when they are angry, and push send before they think it through.
 I've received a few of those.

-One day, two "Januaries" ago as a matter of fact, I got three of them.
+One day a few years ago I received three of them.
 I decided that not only was I not going to answer those emails until the next day, I was going to turn the energy around.
 Three random educators would receive a note of appreciation from me.
 I closed my eyes to think of what I was grateful for that day and I wrote one to a teacher I'd passed in the hall who was holding a little girl who had forgotten her lunch.
 "Thank you," I wrote, "for touching my day with your kindness toward your lunchless student."
 I wrote another to the PE teacher who had clapped a sixth grade student on the back and said, "Nice job, man, that's the first time you've ever scored.
 That's awesome, you are improving."
 And the third to a new teacher in the district: "I was thinking of you and I'm so glad you were hired.
 I appreciate your energy and enthusiasm."
 I left that day with my heart and mind in a hopeful place.

 Over time, that's become part of my practice.
 I take a challenging interaction, a critical email or even someone rolling their eyes in a meeting, and I turn it around.
 I send it off in a positive way.
 "When you are grateful, fear disappears and abundance appears," is a quote from Anthony Robbins that describes my experience.
 Every person in general, and teachers in particular, benefit from an attitude of gratitude.
 Thank you, Ahna, for the reminder.
 I will have an extcnt day.